mwierzchowski/sun-ephemeris/README.md

 Sunrise-Sunset is an external endpoint that might be down at any time without a notice.
 In order to mitigate this risk, service retries calls with an exponentially growing backoff time.
 Since data is requested shortly after midnight, it should give enough time for Sunrise-Sunset site to recover before first ephemeris event (dawn) time.
-However, if outage continues, publish scheduler uses previous day ephemeris that should be accurate enough as a replacement.
+However, if outage continues, publish scheduler uses previous day ephemeris which should be accurate enough as a replacement.
 Following diagram presents fallback sequence:
 ![Alternate Sequence](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/mwierzchowski/sun-ephemeris/master/etc/seq-alternate.puml)